 Who is Responsible for Safeguarding?

 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 Staff are made aware that any safeguarding issues need to be reported through the correct routes to the designated leads.
-When staff are recruited we follow the procedures set out in our ‘School Recruitment and Selection Policy’.
-Also on-going safeguarding measures are in place for staff currently employed i.e. through training and DBS re-checks.
+When staff are recruited we follow the procedures set out in our Safer Recruitment Policy.
+Safeguarding training is completed by all new staff as part of the induction process and on-going annual safeguarding measures and regular updates are in place for staff currently employed i.e. through training, briefings and cyclical DBS checks.

 The following staff have received Child Protection Training for Safeguarding Leads in School:

-Mrs Keren Finnegan: EYFS Deputy Designated Safeguarding Lead
+- Mrs Keren Finnegan: Deputy Headteacher, EYFS Lead, Designated Safeguarding Lead, Child Looked After Lead.

-Mr Paul Prigg: (Deputy Headteacher) Deputy Designated Safeguarding Lead
+- Mr Paul Prigg: Headteacher, Deputy Designated Safeguarding Lead

-In addition to this, all staff receive Safeguarding Training to ensure they can recognise signs and symptoms of abuse and report using our agreed policies and procedures.
+In addition to this, all staff receive annual safeguarding training and weekly briefings to ensure they can recognise signs and symptoms of abuse and report using our agreed policies and procedures.

 What are the Areas of Safeguarding?

-Curriculum – ensuring that our curriculum offers a wide range of opportunities for children to learn about safety and have chances to talk and ask questions.
+Curriculum: The school ensures that the curriculum offers a wide range of opportunities for children to learn about safety and have chances to talk and ask questions.

-How does our Curriculum Support Safeguarding of Pupils?
+How does our Curriculum Support Safeguarding of Children?

-To support pupils with confidence and knowledge of safeguarding issues we ensure our personal, social and health education (PSHE) programme allows lots of opportunities to develop their understanding.
+To support children with developing their confidence and knowledge of safeguarding issues we ensure our personal, social and health education (PSHE) programme allows lots of opportunities to develop their understanding.

 For example:

-We cover whole school, national and global themes across the whole year such as Anti-Bullying week, Safer Internet Day, Safety Week, Celebrating Diversity and Different Families.
+We cover whole school, national and global themes across the school year, such as Anti-Bullying week, Safer Internet Day, Safety Week, Celebrating Diversity and Different Families.

 We learn about our ‘Core Values’ in lessons and assemblies to help children develop their sense of worth and confidence.